legitaxes/sc1015-mini_assignment/README.md

 | 6.  	| `job_type`           	| Classify `job_title` into different job types. <br>i.e. "Head", "Manager", "Developer", "Analyst", "Scientist", "Consultant", "Engineer"                                             	|

 We would also like to explore which feature is the most significant in deciding `salary_in_usd` that would benefit data science students when searching for a job.
 Finally, we compare the salary in data science to the average salary in Singapore to determine whether Data Science job salaries are being paid higher or lower than the average Singapore income.
-(Average salary per annum referenced from [here](https://www.worlddata.info/average-income.php)).

 ### 🔎 **Data Analysis:**